-Extend Exercise 4.2 to work with an arbitrary, but small, number of disc robot, say up to five discs.
-Compare two different methods for producing paths of short total length: (i) PRM+HGraphs, (ii) dRRT+HGraphs, (ii) RRT, or (iv) dRRT.
+Extend Exercise 4.2 to work with an arbitrary, but small, number of robot squares, say up to five squares.
+Compare two different methods for producing paths of short total length: (i) PRM+HGraphs and

+(ii) RRT.

 There are additional examples on the other side of the page.